mxklb/boluscalculator/README.md

 _Note:_ The _Correction_ could be negative, which indicates that the resulting amount of bread units is missing to hit the _Glucose Aim_.
 If it is possitive insulin is needed to reduce the blood glucose level to reach the _Glucose Aim_.

 ## How to use it
-This app is designed for actual versions of firefox and webkit based browsers (like chrome and safari).
+This app is developed for actual versions of firefox and webkit based browsers like chrome and safari.
+It is designed for mobile screen resolutions above 320x480.

 However: